 Cervical Cancer Prevention

-Cervical Cancer is one of the few cancers that’s almost totally preventable.
-The preventive screenings for cervical cancer include the HPV Vaccine and the Pap Smear Test.
-Pre-cancerous changes can be detected by the pap smear test and treated to prevent cancer from developing.
+Cervical Cancer is one among the few cancers which is almost totally preventable.
+The preventive screenings for cervical cancer are HPV Vaccine and the Pap Smear Test.
+Pre-cancerous changes can be detected by conducting the pap smear test and treated to prevent cancer from developing it worser.
 The HPV vaccine is taken at an early age and helps prevent HPV infection.
-Here are a few tips to reduce your risk of cervical cancer:
+Refer these few tips to reduce your risk of cervical cancer:

 - Take the HPV vaccine